Nursing at VNSNY

 Join us in advancing a healthcare agenda that is evidence-based, patient-centered and community-focused.
 See for yourself how VNSNY makes a difference in lives every day.Search for Nursing Jobs

-- Message from the Senior Vice President for Patient Care Services and Interim Chief of Provider Operations
+- Message from the Senior Vice President for Patient Care Services

 Throughout its remarkable history, the Visiting Nurse Service of New York has always seized the moment and responded with both vision and purpose on behalf of those in need.
 Our founder, Lillian Wald, was guided by a steadfast belief that the health and well-being of her patients, their families, and their communities depended on the connections that bind us together.
 Today, VNSNY remains steadfast in our commitment to delivering high-quality, compassionate home and community-based care to all of our patients, young and old.
 To that end, in 2016, we are putting a greater emphasis on patient-centered, community-centric care, preventive health, chronic disease management and care coordination, all areas where VNSNY excels.

 A dynamic organization, VNSNY has taken the lead in forging strategic collaborations with other organizations, large and small, to create innovative new frameworks for care delivery and care coordination for patients.
 Our nurses are front and center not only in providing the highest quality of care, but also in using specialized knowledge of population health management and complex care management.
 In addition, VNSNY leverages technology to provide all of our clinicians, including field to office-based staff, with robust tools for reporting, collaborating, and data sharing across the care continuum.
 We also use technology to communicate with our partners and have a rich source of patient data that drives our evidence-based care.